DavidSouther/software_craftsmanship/00_introduction/README.md

 information is part of the field of Computer Science.
 Computer Science is on the one hand deeply seated in mathematics, and on the other, firmly rooted in practicality.
-The computer itself is simply a tool, like a band saw or plasma torch, which do amazing things with this data.
+The computer itself is simply a tool, like a band saw or plasma torch, which does amazing things with this data.
 Whether used in large-scale data mining and predictions for financial institutions, determining exactly what websites have what content, or creating a side show of family photos.
 At the end of the day, the laptop or desktop sitting in front of you is just a